|1 to 9||$12.82|

 Applications in semiconductor technology:

 HMDS is an outstanding adhesion promoter especially in terms of improving the adhesion of photoresist to the wafer surface.
 It is deposited on the wafer surface prior to the deposition of resist.

-The preparation of non-interacting and non-touching nanoparticles is one of the biggest challenges faced by workers in this exciting new field of research.
-Hence, for those interested in the controlled synthesis of non-aggregated nanoparticles with diameters between 1 and 50 nm, one can synthesize nanosize SiO2 particles from hexamethyl-disiloxane (HMDS) as precursor and oxygen as the oxidizing agent.
+The preparation of non-interacting and non-touching nanoparticles is one of the biggest challenges faced by workers in this field of research.
+For those interested in the controlled synthesis of non-aggregated nanoparticles with diameters between 1 and 50 nm, one can synthesize nanosize SiO particles from hexamethyl-disiloxane (HMDS) as precursor and oxygen as the oxidizing agent.